 stop valve is $1000.
 So far, 60 stop valves have been found damaged.
 The City

-will submit these repairs costs to FEMA for reimbursement.
+will submit these repairs costs to FEMA for reimbursement. " - City of

 Cedar Rapids